East and Southeast Asia

 The dormitory has shared microwaves and refrigerators, a study room, recreation room, lecture room, computer room and laundry facilities (washing machines, dryers and irons).
 There is a 24-hour front desk to ensure residents’ comfort and convenience.
 There is no meal plan at the dormitory.

-Yonsei University accommodation
+Yonsei University on-campus housing

 Further information